A system for processing streaming data in real time

 What Storm Does

-Now with Storm and MapReduce running together in Hadoop on YARN, a Hadoop cluster can efficiently process a full range of workloads from real-time to interactive to batch.
+Now with Storm in Hadoop on YARN, a Hadoop cluster can efficiently process a full range of workloads from real-time to interactive to batch.
 Storm is simple and developers can write Storm topologies using any programming language.

 Five characteristics make Storm ideal for real-time data processing workloads.
 Storm is: